kakuking/ParkPP/README.md

 # 👾🎮 PoggerPark: A Vulkan-Based game engine! 📽️👾

 A very simple game "engine" in C++.
-Only the Vulkan SDK has to be pre-installed, all other libraries are fetched using CMake FetchContent!
+Only the Vulkan SDK has to be pre-installed, all other libraries are fetched using CMake Fetchfirecr

 I made this since I have been very interested in Computer Graphics for a really long time, I have attempted something like this many times.
 This is maybe the furthest I have got into actually doing it and keeping it clean.

+I was initially using GLFW but switched to SDL3 since it has more support for wider range of features including audio, gamepad and events.
+I also discovered that framerates were much more stable with SDL3 than compared to GLFW

 Most of the Vulkan Functionalities are quite basic, I picked them up from the [Vulkan-Tutorial](https://vulkan-tutorial.com/Introduction).
 If you are learning vulkan I highly recommend going through the tutorial 😊